ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 --------------------------------

 - :ref:`Setup the Build Environment on Linux/Ubuntu <building-setup-linux>`
-- :ref:`Setup the make Build Environment on Windows <building-setup-windows>`
+- :ref:`Setup the Build Environment on Windows <building-setup-windows>`
-- :ref:`Setup the waf Build Environment on Windows10 using WSL <building-setup-windows10>`
-- :ref:`Setup the waf Build Environment on Windows using Cygwin <building-setup-windows-cygwin>`
 - :ref:`Setup the Build Environment on MacOSX <building-setup-mac>`

 Building / Compiling
 --------------------

-ArduPilot currently supports two build systems, `waf <https://waf.io/>`__ and **make** with waf being the recommended option especially for Linux/Ubuntu and MacOS users.
+ArduPilot currently supports two build systems, `waf <https://waf.io/>`__ and **make** with waf being the recommended option because it allows building for all boards.
 In most cases the build dependencies described for **waf** and **make** are the same, the only part of the instructions that changes is the build commmand.

 **Linux / MacOSX users:**